 Additionally, children may struggle with self-control, accountability, and understanding the importance of rules and responsibilities without consistent guidance.
 Hence, you must understand both the pros and cons of permissive parenting to make an informed decision about how you want to raise your child.

 So, let’s start by understanding the benefits of permissive parenting.

 Permissive parenting, focusing on nurturing emotional well-being, promotes several advantages for children.
 Following are some of the best advantages of permissive parenting:

 1. The relationship is a priority

 Many permissive parents genuinely prioritize their relationship with their children and seek to make them as happy as possible.
-This may be as a compensatory reaction to their own unhappy or distant relationship with their parents growing up.
+This may result from developing a compensatory reaction to their unhappy or distant relationship with their parents growing up.

 2. There is minimal conflict

 The permissive parent tends to avoid conflict at all costs, so they will give in to whatever the child wants.
-On the surface this may appear to be a fairly peaceful relationship with minimal conflict.
+On the surface, this may appear to be a fairly peaceful relationship with minimal conflict.